Phillipa Soo: 2015–2019: Stardom with Hamilton

+2020–present: Career expansion

 In 2022, Soo portrayed suffragist Inez Milholland in Shaina Taub's musical Suffs.
-The production premiered Off-Broadway at The Public Theatre to positive reviews.
+The production premiered Off-Broadway at The Public Theater to positive reviews.
 Entertainment Weekly declared, "Soo, best known for originating the role of Eliza Schuyler in Hamilton, grounds the story with her poignant voice, infusing Inez Milholland with emotion and vulnerability so striking, you're reminded of why she's so closely associated with another woman who wrote herself into the narrative."
 The production opened on April 6 and ran a limited run through May 29, 2022.
+Soo did not reprise her role when Suffs transferred to Broadway.
 On May 26, it was announced Soo would play Cinderella in the Broadway revival of Stephen Sondheim's Into the Woods at the St. James Theatre.
 Soo starred opposite Sara Bareilles, Brian D'Arcy James, Gavin Creel, Joshua Henry, Patina Miller, and Cheyenne Jackson.
 She received acclaim for her role, with The Hollywood Reporter critic David Rooney describing her performance as, "one of her best roles since her shattering performance as the original Eliza in Hamilton."
 She remained with the show through September 4, 2022.
-Soo would go on to win her second Grammy Award for Best Musical Theater Album for her work in Into the Woods.
+Soo would go on to win her second Grammy Award for Best Musical Theater Album at the 65th Annual Grammy Awards for her work in Into the Woods.

 On August 2, 2022, it was announced that Soo would play Sarah Brown in a revival of Guys and Dolls at The Kennedy Center.
-She will star opposite her husband, Steven Pasquale, their first collaboration, as well as James Monroe Iglehart, Jessie Mueller, Rachel Dratch, and Kevin Chamberlin.
-In The New York Times article on the Best Theatre of 2022, Scott Heller of praised Soo as "a gift to the musical theater" and that in that year she "showed more sides to her talent than ever".

-On November 1, 2022 it was announced Soo would star as Guenevere in the Broadway revival of Camelot opposite Andrew Burnap, and Jordan Donica.
-The production will debut in March at the Vivian Beaumont Theatre at Lincoln Center with Bartlett Sher as director and Aaron Sorkin with a revised book.
+The cast included Soo's husband, Steven Pasquale, as well as James Monroe Iglehart, Jessie Mueller, Rachel Dratch, and Kevin Chamberlin.
+In The New York Times article on the Best Theatre of 2022, Scott Heller praised Soo as "a gift to the musical theater" and that in that year she "showed more sides to her talent than ever".
+On November 1, 2022 it was announced Soo would star as Guenevere in the Broadway revival of the Lerner and Loewe musical Camelot opposite Andrew Burnap, and Jordan Donica.
+The production debuted in March 2023 at the Vivian Beaumont Theatre at Lincoln Center with Bartlett Sher as director and Aaron Sorkin with a revised book.
+For her performance she was nominated for the Drama League Award for Distinguished Performance.

-Film and television

-In 2013, she was cast in a small recurring role in the NBC television series Smash as the character Lexi.
-She appeared in five episodes in the second season before the show's cancellation.
-She had a small supporting role as Nia in the 2014 television pilot Dangerous Liaisons, but it did not get picked up to series.

-In 2018, it was announced that Soo had been cast in the CBS series The Code.
-The show aired for one season before its cancellation in July 2019.
-In 2021, she received a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie nomination for her performance in the Disney+ live stage recording of Hamilton which was released in 2020.
+In 2024, Soo was cast as Avery Morgan in ABC medical drama series Doctor Odyssey.
+Soo co-wrote a children's book, Piper Chen Sings, with her sister-in-law Maris Pasquale Doran.
+The book was published by Random House Studio in 2024 and became a New York Times best seller.
+Soo played the role of Fox on the 2024 concept album Warriors by Lin-Manuel Miranda and Eisa Davis.
+In 2025, it was announced she would return to the stage playing Mary Magdalene in the concert revival of Andrew Lloyd Webber's rock musical Jesus Christ Superstar acting opposite Cynthia Erivo playing the titular role at the Hollywood Bowl.